boite/openpgp-usage/docs/genkey-with-detached-identity.md

 # Steps

 ## Summary of steps

 - Partition and Format USB memory sticks
 - Get a copy of a GnuPG configuration file
 - Mount the USB memory sticks
+- Prepare the `master` USB stick for key generation
 - Create Master signing and certification key and an encryption subkey
 - Add a signing subkey
 - Generate Revocation Certificate
-- Copy Revocation Certificate to "Revcert" USB stick
+- Copy keyrings to the daily-use USB stick
-- Make a backup of the private and public keyrings
+- Unmount and remove the `master` and `revcert` USB sticks
-- Copy keyrings to "Master" USB stick
-- Remove the private master key from the day-to-day keyring
+- Remove the private master key from the daily-use keyring
-- Copy keyrings to "Day-to-day" USB stick
+- Remove the backup secret keyring from the daily-use USB stick

 ## Partition and Format USB memory sticks